Last edit: 16/03/2025

 Normally non–current-carrying electrically conductive materials that are likely to become energized shall be connected together and to the electrical supply source in a manner that establishes an effective ground-fault current path.

-In essence, whatever is made of metal and is likely to become energised has to be bonded: that is the USA approach!
+In essence, whatever is made of metal and is likely to become energised has to be bonded: that is the NEC approach, different from the NFPA 79 approach!
+What to say… it is a MESS!

 Considering the drawing above with the two persons touching a metal part, IEC 60364 series requires that only the motor frame be bonded, in order to create the low impedance fault loop (or an Effective Ground-Fault Current Path, as NEC calls it).
-The motor basement shall not be bonded since it is neither an Exposed Conductive part nor and Extraneous Conductive part.
-Instead, both the NEC and the NFPA 79 requires the motor basement to be bonded as well.
+The motor basement shall not be bonded since it is neither an Exposed Conductive (ECP) part nor and Extraneous Conductive part (ExCP).
+Instead, the NFPA 79 requires the motor basement to be bonded, always, whole the NEC requires it to be bonded only if it is likely to become energised.

 In Canada the situation is similar, even if, in a Canadian Standard dealing with bonding, the following language is present: